 A marketing qualified lead (MQL) is one of the earliest leads in your sales funnel, also referred to as an engaged lead.
 These are leads who match your ideal customer profile and have clicked on a link, called for more information, or otherwise responded to your early-stage marketing efforts, such as a digital ad or email marketing campaign.
 Businesses track MQLs to determine the effectiveness of marketing campaigns and to help prioritize follow-up sales efforts.

-For example, the most recently published statistics from GetResponse Email Marketing Benchmarks suggest that on average, a good message open rate is 24.88 percent, a good click-through rate is 4.06 percent, and a good click-to-open rate is 16.31 percent.
+For example, the most recently published statistics from GetResponse Email Marketing Benchmarks suggest that on average, a good message open rate is between 16.10% and 36.15%, and a good click-through rate is between 1.87% and 6.46%—which is largely dependent on your industry.
 You can assess the effectiveness of your campaigns against these general MQL benchmarks.

-Sales qualified leads (SQLs) are marketing qualified leads that your sales team has determined to be ready for the next stage in the sales process.
-SQLs can also be referred to as vetted prospects, as they have both responded to marketing messages and been vetted by a member of the sales team as potential buyers.
-Typically, SQL is the stage in a multi-step sales funnel that comes right after marketing qualified lead (MQL).
+Sales qualified leads (SQLs) are marketing qualified leads that your sales management leader or team has determined to be ready for the next stage in the sales process.
+SQLs can also be referred to as vetted prospects since they have both responded to marketing messages as well as been vetted by a member of the sales team as potential buyers.
+In most cases, SQL is the stage in a multistep sales funnel that comes right after marketing qualified lead (MQL).

 Sales Qualified Lead (SQL) Conversion Rate

-For example, if you have a high percentage of MQLs per marketing message, but a low SQL conversion rate, your marketing team may have created an engaging message, but not necessarily one that is making it easier for the salespeople to sell.
+For example, if you have a high percentage of MQLs per marketing message, but a low SQL conversion rate, your marketing team may have created an engaging message, but not necessarily one that is making it easier for your sales reps to sell.
 On the other hand, a low SQL conversion rate could also be the result of your salespeople taking too long to respond to interested leads.

-How to Track & Measure MQLs and SQLs with a CRM
+How to Track & Measure MQLs & SQLs With a CRM

 In order to track and use MQLs and SQLs as effective measurement tools, you must be able to record your marketing results, have an established lead scoring process, and be able to track the number of messages that have gone to prospects per your process.
 You can track and evaluate MQLs and SQL conversion rates by hand, but a CRM with lead management, email marketing, email tracking functionality, and web-to-lead forms greatly speeds up the process.

-You can use a CRM to track and measure the quality of generated leads by the following:
+You can use CRM software, like Freshworks, to track and measure your lead quality by doing the following: